zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/iam/iam.md

     c) After you have selected the root compartment, click **Create Policy**.

-    d) Give the Group a name and description
+    d) Give the Group a name and description.
 Copy the fields below

     Name:
     ```
     <copy>Policy-for-oci-group</copy>